-ESSA includes provisions that will help to ensure success for students and schools.
+ESSA includes provisions that will success for students and schools.

 Requires that all students be taught high academic standards that will prepare them to succeed in college and careers.

 Ensures that vital information is provided to educators, families, students, and communities through annual statewide assessments that measure students' progress toward those high standards.